 Review and approve voluntary withdrawals of ACGME-accredited programs.

 Review and approve requests for an appeals of an adverse action and appeal presentations to a Board of Appeal or the ACGME.

-The Resident Leadership Council is a subcommittee of the GMEC and is comprised of peer selected residents from each program at Quillen College of Medicine.
+The Resident Leadership Committee is a subcommittee of the GMEC and is comprised of peer selected residents from each program at Quillen College of Medicine.
 The charge of the committee is to provide a unified representation for all residents/fellows to communicate and exchange information regarding their learning and working environment and to offer an open forum where concerns and discussions can occur.

 The Policy Committee is a subcommittee of the GMEC and is comprised of GME leadership, Program Coordinator and Resident representatives.
 The chair of this committee is designated by the GMEC Chair and DIO.
 The charge of this committee is to review and revise policies on an as-needed basis and to develop new policies in response to changing circumstances and accreditation standards.
-The policy will present all modifications to the GMEC Committee for review and approval for implementation.
+The policy committee will present all modifications to the GMEC Committee for review and approval for implementation.
 All policies are reviewed at minimum every five years.

 Resident Sick Bank Committee